crest4.classify

 inputted.
 Use these objects to access the taxonomic assignments.

-References the same Query objects as the queries
+References the same Query objects as the queries property above,

 except that this time they are in a dictionary with the query ids

-(i.e. the original fasta ids) as keys instead of in a list.
+(i.e., the original fasta ids) as keys instead of in a list.